What is FlashFunders?

 What types of companies raise capital on FlashFunders?

-We've democratized access to all investors and we welcome businesses from all sectors.
+All investors can access the FlashFunders platform, and we welcome businesses from all sectors.
 Most companies on our platform are looking to raise between $500,000 and $2 million, but that can vary widely.
 Beyond our outlined requirements, FlashFunders does not conduct due diligence on companies.
 We believe the market picks the winner.

 Whom can I raise money from?